oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 ## Configure the React app

-1. Add `"proxy": "http://localhost:3000"` to `packages/frontend/package.json` so that React knows what base URL our API calls will make.
+1. Add `"proxy": "http://localhost:3000"` to `packages/frontend/package.json` so that React knows what base URL our API calls will need to make.

 2. In a `.env` file in the `packages/frontend` directory, add the needed environment variables:
 ```yml